tramhnt99/DV_Router/README.md

     * Ping: currently just floods it

 *19.02.20*
-* Uppdated:
- * forw_table to contain ports
-* TODO:
+* Updated:
-  * Update forw_table to contain ports to an Entity, and next_hop to get to the entity, and the distance to it
+ * forw_table to contain ports, next_hop, and distance to an Entity
-  * Update handle_rx at RoutingUpdate: fills in next_hop (from packet.paths), and distance
+ * When a router receives a RoutingUpdate, we edit next_hop and distance to the router's forwarding table
-  * Update handle_rx at DiscoveryPacket: fills in port
+ * When a router received DiscoverPacket, it fills in the port number of the neighbouring router
-  * Using this updated architecture, update response to Ping messages and forward messages
+ * Using port and next_hop information, I can now forward Ping messages

+*21.02.20*